 Press and hold the power button for several seconds to turn on the computer.
 The power button is often located on the right side of the device.
 After a few seconds, a menu with the option to turn off the widget should appear.

-Other alternatives, such as Restart, may be available in the most recent Android version, which is a preferable choice.
+Other alternatives, such as Restart, might be available in the most recent Android version, which is a preferable choice.

 There are occasions when an error prevents the TikTok app from functioning correctly and posting videos.
 This issue arises due to the app accumulating additional cache or data.